omeka/classic-enduser/docs/Plugins/CollectionTree.md

----
-title: Collection Tree
----

-Collection Tree plugin allows Omeka sites to have nested [collections](../Content/Collections).
+Collection Tree plugin allows Omeka sites to have nested [collections](../Content/Collections.md).
 One collection can have at most one parent collection, but a collection may have zero or multiple child collections.

-Once you have [installed](../Admin/Adding_and_Managing_Plugins) collection tree, the plugin will create a tab on the left-hand navigation of the admin side of the site.
+Once you have [installed](../Admin/Adding_and_Managing_Plugins.md) collection tree, the plugin will create a tab on the left-hand navigation of the admin side of the site.
 This tab allows you to view your collection hierarchy.
 To create a child/parent relationship between collections, you must edit the collection.

 Nesting Tree
 -------------------------------
 You can only nest collections once you have at least two collections.

 To create a new child collection:

 1. Go to the Collections tab on the left hand navigation of the admin dashboard.
 1. Click the *Add a Collection* button
 1. Add the metadata as needed